Re-sell of used items is one of the ways that a stay-at-home mom can earn extra cash while staying at home raising her kids.

-I believe that you can sell used stuff there that are handmade.
+I believe that you can sell used stuff there that is handmade.

 Facebook marketplace: The Facebook marketplace is also the go-to place to sell your stuff, there is hardly anything we can sell or buy or market without Facebook so get at it and use it for your business.